Quinn-Codes/QuinnsBetterNoteblocks/README.md

 	- A: Any noteblock that is upgraded will spawn in 1 entity.
 There are also commands running every tick to check this entity.
 You can expect at least some extra impact on performance per note block.
 The performance impact of this has yet to be stress tested, but it seems like the overall impact is low unless you are making a very large note block contraption.
 That being said, it seems to have no impact on my frames or TPS in my testing world.
 I am also trying my best to keep this as optimized as possible while still providing the best features.
 - Q: Why is there a sculk vein above my note block?
 	- A: When you upgrade a noteblock using the wrench, the vanilla note block noises need to be disabled to allow for the new BetterNoteblocks noises to play.
 The only way to achieve this is putting a block on top- the sculk vein.
+- Q: Will this work in multiplayer?
+	- A: Yes!
+Just make sure other players have the resourcepack too.

 ## Disclaimers
 - This pack works by spawning entities at upgraded noteblocks that hold extra information.
 If a command is run that kills all entities, the noteblocks will cease to function.